France by train

 France, the pioneer of high-speed rail in Europe.
 TGV, Eurostar and Thalys connect Paris with all important cities in France and Europe with speeds up to 330 km/h.
 Discover the most beautiful landscapes, cities and railway routes with the French Railways SNCF.

 Travel by train through France.
 Book a rail pass for various days or a single ticket.
 For France you can book the Interrail One Country Pass and Eurail One Country Pass.
 When travelling on a Interrail or Eurail Pass you can make your reservations on Happyrail.com as well.
 Simply fill in your departure and destination station to book the reservation.
-For single tickets you can click here to contact us.

-How to book train tickets to and in France?
+How to book cheap train tickets France?

 Domestic train tickets